sohooo/k8s-playbooks/docs/INVENTORY.md

 - Each `kube_<name>` group represents a single RKE2 cluster.
 - Every cluster sets the `kube_cluster` variable so plays can enforce that maintenance only targets one cluster at a time.
 - Each cluster lists every node directly under its group while setting `kube_cluster` so host variables inherit the cluster name.
-- Control-plane nodes inside a cluster set `controlplane=true`.
-Worker nodes omit the flag.
+- Control-plane nodes live in a dedicated `<cluster>_control_plane` child group referenced by the `kube_control_plane_group` variable.
+Worker nodes remain only in the parent cluster group.

 Example excerpt: